-( = For those who have obtained a medical license) Syllabus item name General Ophthalmology Syllabus item name(English) Function of the eye Supervisor Professor lida Number of credits 1 Class format Lecture and pra- ctice Theme Eye function, vis sual transmission and informatio n processing Day, Time, etc. Monday, Wednes sday, Thursday14:30~17:30、16 :00~17:30 Objectives To understand t diseases.
-To understand the structure and function of the eye and visual system, and to understand the symptoms and pathology of eye and visual system diseases.
-Evaluation target Attendance 50% , reports, oral examinations 50% appraisal standard There are five categories: S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points).
+Ophthalmology Syll abus ( = For those who have obtained a medical license) Syllabus item name General Ophthalmology Syllabus item name(English) Function of the eye Supervisor Professor lida Number of credits 1 1 Class format Lecture and prac Lecture and practice Theme Eye function, vis ual transmission and informatio n processing Day, Time, etc. Monday, Wednes day, Thursday14:30~17:30、16: :00~17:30 Objectives To understand the structure and function of the eye and visual system, and to understand the symptoms and pathology of eye and visual system diseases.
+Evaluation target Attendance 50%, reports, oral examinations 50%. appraisal standard to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 ints), and D (less than 60 points).
 S, A, B, and C are acceptable, and D is not acceptable.
-Study guide and Reference books, etc. OCT/OCTA reading training (Medical View, Inc.), Ophthalmic Examination Qualify Series (Nakayama Bookstore), Fluorescence Fundus Angiography Case Study (Igaku Shoin) Preparatory study and How to study outside of class Read the above reference books and related literature.
-Place of implementation Conference roor m and outpatient Remarks annot participate in the above to given at the final session. time, the time schedule will be decided after consultation.
+Study guide and Reference books, etc. OCT/OCTA reading training(Medical View, Inc.)、Ophthalmic Examination Qualify Series(Nakayama Bookstore)、 Fluorescence Fundus Angiography Case Study(Igaku Shoin) Preparatory study and How to study outside of class Read the above reference books and related literature.
+Place of implementation Conference room and outpatient Remarks For those who cannot participate in the above time, the time schedule will be decided after consultation.
 Questions will be accepted at any time.
+Feedback will be given at the final session.
 Lesson plan number of times Teacher in charge Lesson Content 1 Tomohiro Iida Structure and function of eyelid and external eye muscles 2 Tomohiro Iida Structure and function of the cornea 3 Tomohiro Iida Structure and function of the uvea 4 Tomohiro Iida Structure and function of the lens 5 Tomohiro Iida Structure and function of the retina 6 Tomohiro Iida Structure and function of the vitreous body 7 Tomohiro Iida Measurement of eye movements using a large low vision telescope 8 Tomohiro Iida Functional measurement by Hess and Hertel measurements 9 Tomohiro Iida Corneal observation using a pore light microscope 10 Tomohiro Iida Corneal observation using anterior segment image analysis system 11 Tomohiro Iida Measurement of ocular axial length using ultrasonic A-mode method 12 Tomohiro Iida Measurement of Choroidal Circulation by Laser Speckle Method 13 Tomohiro Iida Measurement and interpretation of electroretinogram 14 Tomohiro Iida Ultrasound images of the vitreous retina 15 Tomohiro Iida Observation of the retina and vitreous using OCT